 The TxCDBG Grant Recipient is responsible for compliance with federal environmental review requirements.
-This chapter includes a summary and basic understanding of the process.
-Any periodic updates provided by HUD environmental compliance staff will be required for Grant Recipients, and personnel completing the environmental review should be familiar with the resources and forms found on the HUD Environmental Review website, also known as HUD Exchange, and should contact the TDA Environmental Specialist at CDBG EnvReview@TexasAgriculture.gov for technical assistance.
+This chapter includes a summary of federal policy and program procedures and is intended to provide a basic understanding of the process.
+Grant Recipients and personnel completing the environmental review are responsible for staying informed of any periodic policy updates provided by HUD and TDA.
+Likewise, Grant Recipients and their environmental preparers must be familiar with the resources and materials found on the HUD Environmental Review website, also known as HUD Exchange. and should contact the TDA Environmental Specialist at CDBG EnvReview@TexasAgriculture.gov for technical assistance.

-The State of Texas has designated TDA as the administrator of HUD's non-entitlement CDBG block grant program.
+The State of Texas has designated TDA as the administrator of HUD's non-entitlement CDBG program.
 TDA occasionally consults with regional HUD environmental specialists to ensure consistency with federal policy requirements.
 However, TDA's interpretation of policy may be more stringent and will be enforced in accordance with the State's regulatory authority to administer the TxCDBG Program.

-HUD guidance uses the term Responsible Entity (RE) to refer to the unit of government responsible for meeting environmental review requirements-the Grant Recipient is the RE for all TxCDBG projects.
+HUD regulations and guidance use the term Responsible Entity (RE) to refer to the unit of general local government responsible for meeting environmental review requirements-the Grant Recipient is the RE for all TxCDBG projects.
 This means that the Grant Recipient is responsible for completing the review, with or without assistance from a third party, and certifying the results.
 When the certifying officer signs the documents, they certify that not only has the project been found to have, or not have, significant impacts on the environment, but also that the required process was completed to reach this finding.